AnthoChamb/GHLIMGConverter/README.md

 # GHL IMG Converter
-A python script and module to extract and convert to IMG files used in some FSG games like Guitar Hero Live and DJ Hero 2
+A python script and module to extract and convert to IMG files used in some FSG games like Guitar Hero Live, DJ Hero and DJ Hero 2

 ## Arguments
 `--extract` to extract a IMG file to a decompressed format

 `--platform` to specify the platform of the IMG

-`--input` to specify the path of the input image or IMG file when extracting
+`--input` to specify the path of the input
+- original image when converting,
+- IMG file or root folder to extract

-`--output` to specify the path of the output IMG or decompressed format when extracting
+`--output` to specify the path of the output
+- IMG file when converting,
+- decompressed format or output folder to extract to

 `--width` to specify the width of the output IMG